 M.A./Ph.D.
-Program in Community Psychology, Liberation Psychology, & Ecopsychology
+Program in Depth Psychology with Specialization in Community Psychology, Liberation Psychology, & Ecopsychology

-To study community and ecopsychology in the light of liberation psychology is to commit to the exploration of the profound effects of injustice, violence, and the exploitation of others and nature on psychological, communal, and ecological well-being.
-It is a commitment to create paths to peace and reconciliation, justice, and sustainability.
+To study community and ecopsychology in the light of liberation and indigenous psychologies commits us to deeply explore and address the profound effects of injustice, violence, and exploitation on psychological, communal, and ecological well-being.

 Students in the Community Psychology, Liberation Psychology, Ecopsychology specialization:

-- Deepen insight about individual, group, and cultural life through study of depth psychological concepts and practices
+- Deepen insight about individual, group, and cultural life through study of depth psychology

 - Develop scholarly and creative writing skills

-- Learn innovative approaches to trauma healing, restorative justice, ecological sustainability, community building, economic justice, forced migration, alternatives to violence, peacebuilding, and reconciliation
+- Learn innovative and historical approaches to trauma healing, restorative justice, ecological sustainability, community building, economic justice, forced migration, alternatives to violence, peace-building, and reconciliation

-- Practice participatory action research and program and organizational evaluation, while deepening ethical discernment regarding issues of power and privilege
+- Practice participatory action research and program and organizational evaluation, while deepening ethical discernment of issues of power and privilege

 - Train in a wide variety of group approaches to cultural and ecological work